Sydney has some of the most spectacular and well-known beaches in the country, and even the world.

 It also, therefore, has some of the most sought-after beachside suburbs.

-The great thing about these suburbs from both a lifestyle and an investment perspective is the fact that they are landlocked.
+Sure it's winter now, but Spring and then Summer are just around the corner and the great thing about these suburbs from both a lifestyle and an investment perspective is the fact that they are landlocked.

 That is, there is no opportunity to add supply to the mix.

 There may be some free-standing homes that get transformed into duplexes, or some may be zoned for conversion into apartments.

 But overall, these suburbs just can’t have thousands of new properties added to supply the same way an outer-suburb master-planned community can.

 - Finite supply levels to keep pressure on price growth

 - Close to the beach – a resource and attraction that never goes out of favour.

 Now, these suburbs don’t come cheap.